mzget/markdown-for-open-api/public/PaymentGateway/PaymentUI.en.md

 ---

-_If you new to K-Payment-Gateway.
-Please read merchant integration guideline first_
+<a href="/open-api/guide/payment-gateway">_If you new to K-Payment-Gateway.
+Please read merchant integration guideline first_</a>

 ### Description